Registering a Business in Saskatchewan

 Your registration will be reviewed by the Corporate Registry and Saskatchewan Ministry of Finance.
 It will typically take about 5 days for you to be notified of the results.

 You can also register your business name by mail, fax, or in person.
 Here is the ICS Corporate Registry Business Name Registration Kit.

 Registering a sole proprietorship or partnership falls under The Business Names Registration Act.
 The process requires that you fill out the following forms:

-- Application for Registration (Form A )
+- Application for Registration (Form A) -can be done online

-- Request for Name Search and Reservation (Form G ).
+- Request for Name Search and Reservation (Form G).